-- 1. Power down the controller.

-- 2. Hold down the "Factory IP" button AND the "Bootloader" button together.

-- 3. Power up the controller.

-- 4. Wait for both LEDs to flash together.

-- 5. Release both buttons and power down.

-- 6. Power up the controller.
+- 1. Power down the controller and carefully remove enclosure lid. - 2.
+Hold down the "Factory IP" button AND the "Bootloader" button together. - 3.
+Power up the controller, taking caution with the AC power in the box. - 4.
+Wait for both LEDs to flash together. - 5.
+Release both buttons and power down. - 6.
+Replace the enclosure lid. - 7.
+Power up the controller.
 It will now have factory default configuration.